 Bumblebees are large, fuzzy, docile bees.
 Here in Colorado, we count more than two dozen species as regular residents.
-I love bumblebees!
 They are super cool for two reasons.
-First, they can thermo-regulate.
-Have you ever seen a bumblebee “shivering”?
+First, they can thermoregulate.
+Have you ever seen a bumblebee shivering?
 This is a bumblebee that is warming its flight muscles.
 This ability means that bumblebees can fly earlier and later in both the day and the season.
-Second, they pollinate using a special technique called “buzz” pollination or sonication.
-The flower is violently vibrated by the insect resulting in superior pollination.
-Some plants require this type of pollination: tomatoes and blueberries, for example.
+Second, they pollinate using a special technique called buzz pollination or sonication.
+The flower is violently vibrated by the insect, resulting in superior pollination.
+Some plants require this type of pollination—tomatoes and blueberries, for example.
 In Colorado, bumblebees provide pollination for many of our high altitude plants.

-With the exception of honey bees and bumblebees, the rest of these Colorado bee species are solitary bees.
-Solitary bees live by themselves in little holes in the ground (ground nesters) or in the hollow stems of plants or holes in wood (tube nesters).
-Solitary bees are generally single-generational—they raise only one generation of offspring per year.
+The rest of these Colorado bee species are solitary bees.
+Solitary bees nest by themselves in little holes in the ground or in the hollow stems of plants or holes in wood.
+Solitary bees are generally single-generational, meaning they raise only one generation of offspring per year.

-Leafcutter bees are appropriately named as they cut leaves to make their nests.
+Leafcutter bees are named for their behavior of cutting leaves to make their nests.
 Have you ever noticed perfectly round dime-sized holes in the leaves of your roses or Virginia creeper?
 Then a leafcutter bee has visited you!
 Leafcutters cut the leaf with their mandibles and carry the leaf piece back to their nest.
 It takes several leaves to make a nest.
-The females provision the nest with both pollen and nectar onto which she lays an egg.
+The females provision the nest with both pollen and nectar, onto which she lays an egg.
 The larva hatch, feed on the nectar and the pollen and metamorphose into an adult—all inside the leaf nest!
 The following year, the adults hatch and the process repeats itself.
-Leafcutter bees are really interesting to watch.
 Make time to watch a female make her nest.
 It will be time well spent.

-Mason bees, too, are appropriately named.
+Mason bees are appropriately named too.
 They are tube nesters but construct and seal their nests with “mud” instead of leaf pieces.
 Mason bees belong to the genus Osmia.
 The most common is the orchard mason bee, which is a terrific pollinator of spring fruit trees.
-It is short lived and spends its adult life within 100 yards of its home and food source.
+It is short-lived and spends its adult life within 100 yards of its home and food source.

 Bees are important pollinators.
 Some are quite specialized and only pollinate specific crops.
 For example, squash bees only pollinate plants in the squash family.
 In contrast, honey bees are generalists and pollinate most plants.

-Data are lacking on most bee species but they are generally thought to be in decline for a variety of reasons—overuse of pesticides, lack of food and decreased spaces to live and breed.
-Many of these are within your control: reduce or eliminate your pesticide use and increase your clean, safe forage (food) planting.
+Data are lacking on most bee species, but they are generally thought to be in decline for a variety of reasons—overuse of pesticides, lack of food, and decreasing spaces to live and breed.
+Many of these are within your control.
+Reduce or eliminate your pesticide use and plant more native flowers!

 These bees also benefit from housing opportunities and are exceptionally gratifying.
 Build it and they will come!
-For suggestions on how to create housing for these bees, click here.
+To learn how to create housing for these bees, click here.